Pretty Pea

 Reishi Mushroom

-Reishi mushroom, also known as Ganoderma lucidum, is a type of medicinal mushroom with a long history of use in traditional Chinese medicine (TCM).
+Reishi mushroom, also known as Ganoderma lucidum, is a type of mushroom with a long history of use in traditional Chinese medicine (TCM).

 With its Japanese name, Reishi is also known as Mannetake (10,000 year mushroom).